Diesel gala

 Diesel Locomotive

-This privately owned BR Sulzer Type 2 has been preserved since 1981 and is now a permanent resident at the GWSR.
+This privately owned (static display) BR Sulzer Type 2 has been preserved since 1981 and is now a permanent resident at the GWSR.
 Currently is having a full overhaul of its 6 cylinder Sulzer engine.

 37215